-Owen McDevitt says: Hi I was at St Patricks School Dumbarton with
+Owen McDevitt says: Hi I was at St Patricks School Dumbarton

-another Scot Ian McColl.
+managed by another Scot Ian McColl.

 john mclaughlin says: when st.pats was closing down they had a

 history of the school in the assembly hall and showed the medals of

 european cup medals both of them are relations of mine

 Dumbarton fan says: I like John Mclaughlin am a relation of the

 two greatest footballers to come out of St Patricks High School in

 Dumbarton and could not be more proud.
-People forget how many medals
+People forget how many

-fom this area and Evan the most sucessful goalie
+sucessful player fom this area and Evan the most sucessful goalie

 and we as a community don't give them enough credit.